Fred Stang, Senior Associate

-Fred Stang has been an Associate with moss+ross since 2010 building upon his 30 years of service to the Triangle community.
-He is one of the firm’s executive search specialists having co-led more than 30 searches and also works on development assessments, feasibility studies including co-authoring more than a dozen reports and staff retreat services.
+Fred Stang has been an Associate with moss+ross since 2010 building upon 30 years of service to the Triangle community.
+He is one of the firm’s executive search specialists having co-led more than 40 searches and also works on development assessments, and feasibility studies including co-authoring more than a dozen reports, and staff retreat services.

-Born and raised in Greensboro, NC, Fred received his BA in Psychology (1977) and Masters of Social Work (1982) from UNC-Chapel Hill.
-His social work career took him from running a group home for emotionally troubled adolescent boys to becoming the founding director of one of the first batterer treatment programs in the state.
+Born and raised in Greensboro, NC, Fred received his BA in Psychology (1977) and Master of Social Work (1982) from UNC-Chapel Hill.
+His social work career took him from co-leading with his wife a group home for emotionally troubled adolescent boys to becoming the founding director of one of the first batterer treatment programs in the state.
 He was recognized for his work with one of the first Z. Smith Reynolds Sabbatical Awards.
 He spent eleven years at the Orange/Durham Coalition for Battered Women, transitioning in his final two years from treatment to fundraising followed by a year as capital campaign manager for Triangle Hospice before joining the Foundation.

 Fred was honored to be in the founding class of Leadership Triangle and later became the organization’s board chair.
 He has been a board member of the NC Estate Planning Council and chair of the Durham/Orange Estate Planning Council.
 He was a founder and co-leader for the Chapel Hill-based Neighbors for Responsible Growth, a past chair of the NC Center for Public Policy Research and a past board member with the Executive Service Corps of the Triangle.